emilps/fjelltg/src/pages/product/2020-03-20-meal-cooler.md

 smallimage: /img/mealcooler-2-optim.png
 fullwidthimage: /img/mealcooler-3-optim.png
 description2: >-
-  All FTG coolers are designed for as low costs as possible in installation and maintanance
+  All FTG coolers are designed to have as low costs as possible in installation and maintenance.
-infobox2: 'Picture is of inside cooler, to show the agitator'
+infobox2: 'The picture shows the inside of a cooler, to show the agitator'
 productcategory: Fish Meal Plant
 ---